 A "D" is awarded to work that shows developing competence.
-The author has gleaned from research some information on the subject and understands the conversation to be addressed.
-However, this is the type of work that would be rejected and assigned to another writer.
+The author understands the conversation to be addressed, but it's a poor effort.
+This is the type of work that would be rejected and assigned to another writer.

 An "F" is awarded to work that demonstrates incompetence.
-The author founders in researching the subject.
+The author flounders in researching the subject.
 The author commands neither the forms and principles of composition, nor the mechanics of good writing.